 An upper second-class honours degree (or equivalent) in a science or engineering discipline (eg chemistry, physics, biology, biochemistry, materials science or chemical engineering).

 Months of entry

-The structure of the programme - featuring two short training projects and one extended research project - provides multiple opportunities for direct contact with leading academics and industry partners across a wide range of research areas.
-You will choose your extended research project after exploring BCFN's research network through your short projects and the teaching programme.
+The structure of the programme - featuring both short training projects and an extended research project - provides multiple opportunities for direct contact with leading academics and industry partners across a wide range of research areas.
+You will choose your extended research project after exploring BCFN's research network through short projects and the teaching programme.
 Recent project titles have included ‘Tunable Fluorescent Carbon Dots for Digital Display Technologies', ‘Nanoscale Bi/Sb Chalcohalides for Solar Energy Conversion’ and ‘Silk-Bone: a New Spin on Bone-tissue Engineering’.

 Qualification, course duration and attendance options

 - Campus-based learningis available for this qualification

 Course contact details